Below you will find pages that utilize the taxonomy term “Observability”

 Amidst the ever-evolving landscape of cybersecurity, the recent revelation of a zero-day vulnerability in Fortinet’s FortiOS serves as a stark reminder of the constant cat-and-mouse game between defenders and attackers.

 Staying ahead of potential security threats isn’t just a best practice; it’s a necessity.
 For developers, the challenge lies not only in identifying vulnerabilities but in doing so proactively, especially when it comes to zero-day exploits.
+In this blog post, we’ll explore how New Relic application performance monitoring (APM) empowers developers to create zero-day vulnerability alerts, offering a robust solution to enhance security postures without the need for extensive scanning.

 Using .NET Aspire eShop application to collect all the telemetry